fourmolu/fourmolu/README.md

 These options can also be set on the command line (which takes precedence over config files).
 Run `fourmolu -h` to see all options.

+If enabled, the `column-limit` option might break idempotence.
+See an example in `data/examples/other/column-limit-tests.hs`.

 ## Installation

 To install the latest release from Hackage, simply install with Cabal or Stack: